 | 30 | ~21 | Time management and emotional regulation may still require more effort than expected | Barkley, EF and Self-Regulation |

-The strongest neuroimaging evidence comes from a 2007 study by Shaw and colleagues at the National Institute of Mental Health (NIMH).
-Using MRI scans of 223 children with ADHD and 223 typically developing controls, the researchers tracked cortical thickness at over 40,000 points in the brain.
-They found that children with ADHD followed the same general pattern of brain development as their peers, but on a delayed timeline.
-On average, the ADHD group reached peak cortical thickness about 3 years later (median age 10.5 vs. 7.5).
-The delay was most pronounced in prefrontal regions important for executive functions like attention, planning, and impulse control.
-In the middle prefrontal cortex, the lag was as much as 5 years.
+Shaw and colleagues at the National Institute of Mental Health ran MRI scans on 223 children with ADHD and 223 typically developing controls, tracking cortical thickness at over 40,000 points in the brain.
+Children with ADHD followed the same general developmental pattern as their peers, but on a delayed schedule.
+On average, they reached peak cortical thickness about 3 years later (median age 10.5 vs. 7.5).
+The delay was most pronounced in prefrontal regions involved in attention, planning, and impulse control.
+In the middle prefrontal cortex, the lag reached as much as 5 years.

-A separate 2013 study by Berger and colleagues, published in Frontiers in Human Neuroscience, used cognitive performance tests with over 900 children and found that ADHD children’s performance matched that of 1 to 3 years younger typically developing peers across most measures, with the delay more prominent in older children.
+A 2013 study by Berger and colleagues published in Frontiers in Human Neuroscience added a behavioral dimension.
+Using cognitive performance tests with over 900 children, the researchers found that ADHD children’s scores matched those of typically developing peers who were 1 to 3 years younger, with the delay more noticeable in older children.

-It does not mean lower intelligence.
-Executive function and intelligence are separate.
+Intelligence and executive function are different things entirely.
 A child with ADHD may be intellectually gifted and still struggle to turn in homework, manage their morning routine, or regulate their emotions when plans change.
-As ADHD specialist Ryan Wexelblatt, LCSW, has pointed out, parents often base expectations on their child’s impressive verbal skills and reasoning ability, then get frustrated when follow-through does not match.
+As ADHD specialist Ryan Wexelblatt has pointed out, parents often base expectations on their child’s impressive verbal reasoning, then get frustrated when follow-through does not match.
 That gap between what a child knows and what they can consistently do is the executive function piece, and it is a common source of confusion in families with ADHD.
+In my coaching work, I have watched parents have a genuine shift when they finally see these as two separate systems.
+The frustration does not disappear, but it changes shape.

-It does not mean treating someone like a much younger child.
-This is a common worry, and a valid one.
-The goal is not to lower the bar or talk down to a teenager.
-It is to match your expectations and supports to the developmental level that is actually in play, so the person can build skills from where they are instead of constantly falling short of where you think they “should” be.
-You can hold high standards while also providing the scaffolding someone needs to meet them.
+Calibrating support to where someone is developmentally is not the same as lowering expectations.
+The goal is not to talk down to a teenager or remove all challenge.
+It is to match expectations and supports to the developmental level actually in play, so the person can build from where they are instead of constantly falling short of where they think they should be.
+High standards and structural support are not opposites.

 Does the 30% Rule Apply to Adults?

 That said, executive function differences do not simply vanish.
 Many adults with ADHD describe ongoing challenges with time management, organization, emotional regulation under stress, and following through on plans that require multiple steps over days or weeks.
 These are not character flaws.
-They reflect a self-regulation system that needs more external support than average.
+They reflect a self-regulation system that needs more external structure than average, which is a different framing than “this person is just not trying hard enough.”

 How to Use Executive Age in Daily Life

-Knowing about executive age is only useful if it changes what you actually do.
-The biggest shift for most families and adults is this: stop asking “Why can’t they just do it?” and start asking “What support would make this doable?”
-That reframe alone can reduce a huge amount of frustration and shame.
+The biggest practical shift for most families and adults is moving from “Why can’t they just do it?” to “What support would make this doable?”
+That single question tends to reduce a significant amount of friction on both sides.

 At Home

 - Break tasks into visible steps.
 Instead of “clean your room,” try “pick up the clothes on the floor, then put your books on the shelf.”
-Smaller chunks reduce the working memory load.
-For more on getting started with tasks, see our impulse control strategies for teens.
+Smaller chunks reduce working memory load.
+For more on getting started, our guide to impulse control for teens covers several approaches worth pairing with this one.

-- Use external supports liberally.
-Visual checklists, timers, routines posted on the wall.
-These are not crutches.
+- Visual checklists, visual timers, and routines posted on the wall are not crutches.
 They are the scaffolding that helps someone build skills over time.
-The goal is to gradually reduce the supports as skills grow, not to eliminate them prematurely.
+The goal is to gradually fade those supports as skills develop, not remove them prematurely because it feels like the person “should not need them anymore.”

-- Reframe “they should know this by now.”
-If your 13-year-old with ADHD has an executive age closer to 9 or 10, it makes sense that they still need help with multi-step routines.
-Meeting them where they are is not lowering expectations.
-It is setting them up for realistic progress.
+- If your 13-year-old with ADHD has an executive age closer to 9 or 10, it makes sense that they still need help with multi-step routines.
+Meeting them where they are is not giving up on them.

 At School and College Transitions

-- Advocate for accommodations that match executive age.
-Extended time on tests, visual schedules, breaking assignments into smaller checkpoints, and check-ins with a teacher or counselor can all help close the gap between what a student knows and what they can independently execute.
-Our guide to time management skills for teens has strategies you can pair with school accommodations.
+- Extended time on tests, visual schedules, breaking assignments into smaller checkpoints, and regular check-ins with a teacher or counselor can all help close the gap between what a student knows and what they can independently execute.
+Our time management guide for teens covers approaches worth pairing with school accommodations.

-- Plan extra support for the college transition.
-A 19-year-old with ADHD may have executive function skills closer to a 16-year-old’s.
-Sending them off to manage their own schedule, laundry, meals, and study habits all at once is a lot.
-Consider a gap semester, a lighter first-semester course load, or ongoing coaching or mentoring through the transition.
+- Plan for extra support around the college transition.
+A 19-year-old with ADHD may be managing time and planning at closer to a 16-year-old’s level.
+Sending them to handle their own schedule, meals, laundry, and coursework all at once is a lot.
+A lighter first-semester course load, a gap semester, or ongoing coaching through the transition is not coddling.
+It is planning for a known challenge.

 At Work